Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-All the above solutions provide effective methods for evaluating Gaussian cumulative distribution functions and, possibly, sample from multivariate truncated normals.
-Nonetheless, such procedures are still subject to a tradeoff between accuracy and computational tractability which is often specific to the model analyzed and to the size of the data, thereby motivating still ongoing research.
-Due to this, it is difficult to find a generally--applicable gold--standard among the aforementioned techniques, although, in practice, the method by \citet{Botev_2016} has often notable performance when applied to equations \eqref{eq12}--\eqref{eq16} in small--to--moderate settings with $\bar{n}+\bar{n}_0$ in the order of few hundreds.
-Higher--dimensional problems may require more scalable solutions \citep[e.g.,][]{Cao2020,gessner2020}, even if more extensive empirical analyses are required to assess these methods in general settings.
+All the above solutions provide effective methods for evaluating Gaussian cumulative distribution functions and, possibly, sampling from multivariate truncated normals.
+However, such procedures are still subject to a tradeoff between accuracy and computational tractability which is often specific to the model analyzed and to the size of the data, thereby motivating still ongoing research.
+Due to this, it is difficult to identify a generally-applicable gold-standard among the aforementioned techniques, although, in practice, the method by \citet{Botev_2016} has often notable performance when applied to Equations \eqref{eq12}--\eqref{eq16} in small-to-moderate size settings with $\bar{n}+\bar{n}_0$ in the order of few hundreds.
+Higher-dimensional problems may require more scalable solutions \citep[e.g.,][]{gessner2020,Cao2020,Zhang2019}, even if more extensive empirical analyses are required to assess these methods.